MA-TTP/TempAdmin-Account/README.md

 5. After you're done, return back to Command Prompt, and (now) press any key.
 6. The window will close automatically.
 Ignore any errors.

+(The script can also be intergrated into other scripts.
+Coming Soon!)

 Here's a video.
 Thanks to the size limit, the video is very choppy. https://user-images.githubusercontent.com/72108630/196314245-91057f31-6956-4d68-9edf-048c85d5e753.mp4